circle-sphere/circle-sphere/README.md

 :wave: Hi, my name is Wongu.
-I am studying to be a data scientist in SKKU.
+I am studying to be a data scientist.

-I am majoring in **Statistics** and Consumer Science.
+I am majoring in **Statistics** and Consumer Science in SungKyunKwan University in Seoul, S.Korea.
 Plus, I have studied Computer Science since 2018.
-I have many project experience using **Python** and R. I am interested in ML/DL, especially **NLP and RecSys**. <!--Nowdays, I am studying text2image model by myself. -->
+I have pretty much project experience using **Python** and R. I am interested in ML/DL, especially **NLP and RecSys**. <!--Nowdays, I am studying text2image model by myself. -->

 :fire: Career
 | Type                | Date                         | Contents                                                                                    | Organization                 | ETC                                                    |